CPJClare/KLD-multivariate-Student-s-t-vs-normal/README.md

-# Kullback-Leibler divergence: Optimizing nu for Bayesian optimization with Student's-t Processes
+# Kullback-Leibler divergence: Optimising nu for Bayesian optimization with Student's-t Processes

 For: nu > 2, nu <= 30.